-As a senior embedded systems engineer with degrees in both hardware and software (BSEE/MSCS), I have over 30 years of experience writing firmware for 8-bit through 32-bit µC's from various manufacturers, programming in C, C++ and assembler using RTOS's, embedded Linux, wireless and all types of serial protocols, with Git for source control.
+As a senior embedded systems engineer with degrees in both hardware and software (BSEE/MSCS), I have over 40 years of experience writing firmware for 8-bit through 32-bit microcontrollers from various manufacturers, programming in C, C++ and assembler using RTOS's, embedded Linux, wireless and all types of serial protocols, with Git for source control.

 Past clients include Apple, DirecTv, GTE, Medtronic, Orange, Schlage Lock, and Sony..

-Operating Systems and MCU's: All versions of Windows, UNIX/Linux; Also: 8-, 16- and 32-bit embedded microprocessors from Microchip PIC, Intel, SiLabs, Freescale/Motorola, Atmel AVR and ARM (STM varients).
+Operating Systems and MCU's: All versions of Windows, UNIX/Linux; Also: 8-, 16- and 32-bit embedded microcontrollers from Microchip/Atmel, Intel, SiLabs, Freescale/Motorola, and ARM.

-Other: Digital and analog hardware design; medical devices; PCB layout (Eagle); real-time operating systems (RTOS); multimedia, graphics, animation, sound and DSP; Internet protocols; USB, IrDA, SPI, I2C and other serial interfaces; LCD and OLED display interfaces; wireless devices (cell modems, Bluetooth, BLE, ZigBee, ISM); encryption; parsers, compilers and translators; device drivers.
+Other: Digital and analog hardware design; medical devices; PCB layout (Eagle); real-time operating systems (RTOS); multimedia, graphics, animation, audio and DSP; Internet protocols; USB, IrDA, SPI, I2C, I2S and other serial interfaces; LCD and OLED display interfaces; wireless devices (cell modems, Bluetooth, BLE, ZigBee, ISM); encryption; parsers, compilers and translators; device drivers.

 Various clients - (2016)

-Firmware in C, hardware design, and PCB layout for various projects including a “smart ring” using BLE; a BLE enabled scale, an LCD user interface for an on-demand water heater, and a smart fishing bobber using BLE.
+Firmware in C, hardware design, and PCB layout for various projects including a LCD user interface for an on-demand water heater and a smart fishing bobber using BLE.